epapoutsellis/Why-do-we-regularise-in-every-iteration/README.md

 For windows: `cmake ../ -DCONDA_BUILD=OFF`, `cmake --build . --target install`

-## Acknowledgements:

-### Appendix
+### New Functionalities

-1) Splitting methods for Acquisition Data compatible with CIL and SIRF.
+1) Splitting methods for Acquisition Data compatible with CIL and [SIRF](https://github.com/SyneRBI/SIRF).
-2) Sampling methods for CIL Stochastic Functions and used by SPDHG.
+2) Sampling methods for CIL Stochastic Functions (used also by SPDHG).
 3) ApproximateGradientSumFunction (Base class for CIL Stochastic Functions)
 4) SGFunction
 5) SAGFunction
 6) SAGAFunction
 7) SVRGFunction
 8) LSVRGFunction
 9) PGA (Proximal Gradient Algorithm), base class for GD, ISTA, FISTA.
 Designed for fixed and/or adaptive Preconditioners and step sizes.
 10) Preconditioner (base class).
 An instance of Preconditioner can be passed to GD, ISTA, FISTA.
-Default are Sensitivity and AdaptiveSensitivity
-11) StepSizeMethod (base class for step size search), including standard Armijo/Backtracking TA.
+11) StepSizeMethod (base class for step size search), including standard Armijo/Backtracking.
 12) Callback utilities, including standard metrics (compared to a reference) and statistics of iterates.
 Any function (CIL), or callables from other libraries can be used.
 13) PD3O (Primal Dual Three Operator Splitting Algorithm) which can be combined with a Stochastic CIL function.
 14) SIRF Priors classes can be used in the CIL Optimisation Framework for free.
 In addition, SIRF ObjectiveFunction Classes can be used.
 This allows more flexibility for SIRF users to have control and monitor a CIL algorithm.